DCC-Lab/Documentation/TECHREP-MachineLearning.md

 ### Single-layer NN (or Perceptron) <a name="perceptron"></a>

 The simplest neural network format is called a Perceptron and consists of a single input layer connected to their corresponding weights.
 A weighted sum is then calculated and fed into a step function.
 This *linear binary classifier* can be used to say whether or not an input belongs to some specific class.
-We can generally say that a perceptron is a single-layer neural network.
+We can generally say that a perceptron is a single-layer neural network or single-neuron NN.

 <p align="center"><img src="assets/machineLearning/perceptron.png" width="450px"/></p>
 To see a **coding example** of a simple perceptron I recommend looking at the [code and explanation by Thomas Countz](https://medium.com/@thomascountz/19-line-line-by-line-python-perceptron-b6f113b161f3) :